18Isabel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Each line ends with a new line \n
 If size is 0 or less, the output should be a new line only \n You are allowed to use the standard library
-The output should look like the following example, and formatted exactly the same way
+The output should look like the following example, and formatted exactly the same way:

+EOF